 Marion is survived by his wife of more than 38 years, Juanita Smith, four children: daughter Violet (David) Gaddis, daughter Elvira (Arthur John “AJ”) Gulla, son Mickey Smith, M.D., and daughter Melissa Smith (Larry Mendez), 7 grandchildren: Hazel (David) MacDonald, Tommy and Joseph Gaddis, Hayleigh and Julian Gulla, and Damian and Aubrey Mendez, great grandson Michael MacDonald, his brother Darrell Smith (Connie), niece Wendy Smith, nephew Brian Smith, 2 fur babies: Sugar and Spice, and many cousins.

 A Funeral Service in memory of Marion “Mickey” Smith will be held on:

 *The Service will begin at 10:00 AM, led by Pastor Barnard

 The Burial Service is immediately to follow at 11:30 AM and will be held at:

 Houston National Cemetery

-To send flowers to Marion "Mickey" Smith's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Marion "Mickey" Smith, please visit our floral store.